News media in the United States: Horse race approach to political campaign coverage

-American news media are more obsessed than ever with the horse-race aspects of the presidential campaign, according to a new study.
+American news media are more obsessed than ever with the horse-race aspects of the presidential campaign, according to a 2007 study.
 Coverage of the political campaigns have been less reflective on the issues that matter to voters, and instead have primarily focused on campaign tactics and strategy, according to a report conducted jointly by the Project for Excellence in Journalism, part of the Pew Research Center, and the Joan Shorenstein Center on the Press, Politics and Public Policy at the Kennedy School of Harvard University, which examined 1,742 stories that appeared from January through May 2007 in 48 news outlets.
-Almost two-thirds of all stories in US news media, including print, television, radio and online, focused on the political aspects of the campaign, while only one percent focused on the candidates' public records.
+Almost two-thirds of all stories in American news media, including print, television, radio and online, focused on the political aspects of the campaign, while only one percent focused on the candidates' public records.
 Only 12 percent of stories seemed relevant to voters' decision-making; the rest were more about tactics and strategy.

 The proportion of horse-race stories has gotten worse over time.
 Horse-race coverage has accounted for 63 percent of reports this year (2007) compared with what the study said was about 55 percent in 2000 and 2004.
 "If American politics is changing," the study concluded, "the style and approach of the American press do not appear to be changing with it".

-The study found that the US news media deprive the American public of what Americans say they want: voters are eager to know more about the candidates' positions on issues and their personal backgrounds, more about lesser-known candidates and more about debates.
+The study found that the American news media deprive the American public of what Americans say they want: voters are eager to know more about the candidates' positions on issues and their personal backgrounds, more about lesser-known candidates and more about debates.
 Commentators have pointed out that when covering election campaigns news media often emphasize trivial facts about the candidates but more rarely provide the candidates' specific public stances on issues that matter to voters.

 The same approach can also apply to issue politics.
 Kathleen Hall Jamieson, director of the Annenberg Public Policy Center coined the term "tactical framing" to describe news coverage that focuses on the question of how a policy proposal will affect the next election, rather than whether or not it is a good idea.
 Jamieson cites coverage of the Green New Deal as an example.
 Research by Jameson has found the presence of tactically framed stories can make voters more cynical and less likely to remember substantive information.